-Good street photography can sometimes look deceptively easy to do yourself.
-All you have to do is be in the right place at the right time, get a little lucky, and bam – you have an incredible, one-of-a-kind photograph.
+Capturing good street photography can look deceptively easy.
+All you have to do is be in the right place at the right time, get a little lucky, and – bam! – you have an incredible, one-of-a-kind photograph.
+Right?

-1. Think about what you will say if someone stops you
+1. Think about what you’ll say if someone stops you

-The thing that will make you the most comfortable out there is knowing that you have a plan if someone stops you after you have taken their photograph.
-This rarely ever happens to me, but when it does, I feel confident in how I can handle myself.
+In my experience, you’ll be most comfortable knowing exactly what you’ll do if someone engages you after you take their photo.
+(This rarely ever happens to me, but when it does, I’m confident that I can handle myself.)

-First of all, if someone notices me, I always smile.
-Acting confident and like you’re not doing anything wrong will make the subject more comfortable.
-If you’re sneaky and look sheepish, they will see that you look guilty and be much more inquisitive.
+First of all, if someone notices you, I recommend smiling.
+Acting confident and making it clear – through body language – that you’re not doing anything wrong will make the subject more comfortable.
+If you look sneaky or sheepish, they will read it as guilt and be much more inquisitive.

-Then if someone asks you why you took their photograph, tell them the truth.
-I say that I am a photographer doing a cultural project on the people and streets of New York, and I thought they looked fabulous.
-Flattery will help you get out of most situations.
-Or tell them you are a student.
-Offer to email them the photograph.
-Explain that you find people and fashion and things of that nature just as interesting as the buildings.
-If the person then continues to seem uncomfortable or angry, apologize and say that you didn’t mean to make them uncomfortable and you are happy to delete the photograph.
-That will diffuse most situations.
+Second, if someone asks you why you took their photograph, tell them the truth.
+I always say that I am a photographer doing a cultural project on the people and streets of New York, and that I thought they looked fabulous.
+Flattery will help you get out of most situations!

 2. Choose your subjects wisely